Sometimes you think everything’s been taken care of.

 “No worries.
 I’d never tell anyone about something like that.
 I didn’t see anything about it on the TV news that my mom had on this morning, so nobody should come up and ask you about it.”

 Jeremy pulled out his cell and checked the time.
-“We should head to school.
+“We should finish our lattehead to school.
 I need to get to my locker and stow the books I don’t need until this afternoon.”

 He saw Lyle in Honors English 3 second period.
 “How was Spanish?” he asked.

 “Easy.
-Don’t forget, I lived in the heart of the Spanish-speaking part of the U.S. Of course, most of the vocabulary I know is from the Spanish stations on TV.”
+Don’t forget, I lived in the heart of the Spanish-speaking part of the U.S. Of course, most of the vocabulary I know is Mexican Spanish from the Spanish stations on TV.”
 Lyle grinned.
-“Mostly game shows, soap operas, and soccer matches.”
+“Mostly game shows, soap operas, news shows, and soccer matches.

 “Just wait.
 You’ll be wondering why there are so many words in the Spanish language and why there’s so much memorizing and declining and conjugating and tenses and verb forms and… well, y así en.” (and so on.)

-“Let’s see… what might that mean?
-Maybe ¿Voy a fallar la clase?”
+Jeremy replied, “Let’s see… what might that mean?
+Maybe, ¿Voy a fallar la clase?”
 (Am I going to fail the class?)

 “Probably something similar, the first word and something that when it’s translated into English will rhyme with your last word.
 And it won’t be a question.”